Ss Peter and Paul Orthodox Church

 Thank you for visiting our website!

 Come and stay after our Sunday services for Coffee Hour.
-We also have frequent Feast Day potlucks and would encourage you to come meet us in these casual get-togethers.
 Please let us know how we can help you to enjoy our parish and the wonderful Orthodox services we offer.

 Saints Peter and Paul Orthodox Church is part of the Antiochian Orthodox Christian Archdiocese of North America and is part of the ancient Patriarchate of Antioch.
 Saints Peter and Paul is currently overseen by His Eminence, Metropolitan SABA, Metropolitan of all North America.